torwager/ComputationalFoundations/_sources/mixedfx4_fpr_power_sims.md

 - more vs. fewer irrelevant predictors
 - more levels of a predictor (mixed vs ANOVA)
 - crossed random effects with more or fewer levels
+- random effects of intercept and slope are correlated.
+This will cause a loss in power due to individual differences in scaling across participants in standard summary statistics approaches. does the lmm handle this without substantial power loss?

-This will give us the ability to really understand how these models perform!
+These simulations will give us the ability to really understand how these models perform!